A note from Owner/Trainer Mike Deathe:

 Your veterinarian should be part of the training process.
 Keep him or her in the loop with all aspects of your training.

-Any Photos taken during class or training may be used in promotional efforts.
+Any photos taken during class or training may be used in promotional efforts by KISS Dog Training.

 Trainer does not carry cash, so please provide exact change for cash payments.
 We also accept checks, credit cards and payments via PayPal for your convenience.